America West Holdings: Merger with US Airways Group

 On September 16, 2005, the US Bankruptcy Court approved USAirways Chapter 11 Plan of Reorganization, clearing the way for the merger to be closed as soon as September 27, 2005.
 The merger was completed on September 27, 2005.

 In the weeks leading up to the merger announcement, Phoenix-area media reported that local passengers worried about cuts in service to the city's Sky Harbor International Airport, where America West has its largest hub; such things have happened before when US Airways (or a predecessor company) merged with a regional airline.
 But while the new company would operate under the US Airways name, management would be led by America West Airlines managers and would be located at America West's Phoenix headquarters.

 Under terms of the merger agreement, the America West board of Directors created two new entities.
 1. A new US Airways Group was created to receive the bankrupt US Airways assets and form the new corporation.
 2. America West Holdings was merged into Barbell Acquisition Corporation, a subsidiary of the new US Airways Group, on September 27, 2005.
 Through this transaction, America West Holdings became a wholly owned subsidiary of the new US Airways Group.
 The America West Holdings stockholders were required to authorize these changes.
 Upon completion the new US Airways Group would be owned by 37% of America West Holdings stockholders, 11% from the old US Airways Group debtholders, and 52% for new equity investors.
 Both of the merged airlines retained their names and continued operating until September 25, 2007, when America West's FAA certificate was merged into US Airways.
-On November 4, 2007, all America West flights listed in the Official Airline Guide and airline computer reservation systems were converted to operating under the US code at which time the former HP code was retired.
+At midnight on November 4, 2007, all America West flights listed in the Official Airline Guide and airline computer reservation systems were officially converted to operating under the US code at which time the airline's flight code HP was officially retired, and all operations under the former America West name were officially terminated.